 They say that Cuba has a double currency… Moneda Nacional and CUC. (both are called Pesos by the way).

 I think the debate is artificial because the US has a double currency too.
-Dollars and Dimes… there are always 10 Dimes to a Dollar so you can price stuff in Dollars and Dimes.
-If something costs 10 Dimes you can pay with a dollar!!!
+Dollars and Dimes… There are always 10 Dimes to a Dollar so you can price stuff in Dollars and Dimes.
+If something costs 10 Dimes, you can pay a dollar!!!
 Really!!!

 We explain more about the so-called double currency system in our book… Even the Cubans believe there are two currencies!

 Now that you understand the Currency get your budget under control

 We do have an entirely different view on Cuba than the main stream Travel guides and websites.
 We live here and did not understand it all after the two or three weeks most travel writers spend researching Cuba.